alfwatt/InAppSettingsKit/SwiftSettings/README.md

 #  SwiftSettings.app

-Swift demonstration app for InAppSettingsKit on macOS
+Swift demonstration app for InAppSettingsKit on macOS using KitBridge

+##